Booster (HUSS ride)

 The Booster is an amusement park ride made originally by HUSS Maschinenfabrik starting in 1998.

 Boosters are an evolution of HUSS' Breakdance ride, and are a competitor of Mondial's Shake and Fabbri's Crazy Shake rides.
 The basic movement is about the same as these rides, but the car is pivoted so that riders roll over sideways rather than flipped over.
 They are also known to turn upside down much more frequently than a traditional Shake ride.
 Most parks require riders to be at least 52 inches or taller.

 Although Boosters are popular with riders and regarded as one of HUSS' best attractions by enthusiasts, very few of these rides have been sold.
 This can be attributed to it having a lower capacity compared to competing and or similar attractions, and with just as high running costs.
 Despite all this, the Booster is still being offered by HUSS Park Attractions.

+Booster Revolution was announced in 2023, this new version has 40 seats instead of 32.